Coed-Y-Llwyn Club Campsite

 The newest attraction in Snowdonia is "Surf Snowdonia" (approximately 50 minute drive/27 miles from the Site).
 It is the world's first inland surfing lagoon, with continuous rolling waves.
 It caters for beginners as well as experienced surfers and has free entry and parking for spectators.

-*Book any UK Club campsite with a 10% fully refundable deposit (minimum £20) plus FREE cancellations and FREE amendments up to 21 days before arrival.
+*Book any pitch, at any UK Club campsite for any date and duration with only a £5 fully refundable deposit plus FREE cancellations and FREE amendments up to 21 days before arrival.
 Applies to any non-promotional booking.

 Things to do on site ...